kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 ## Getting return trace/value

-To get the return trace, instead of the code above, we can specify more options in `:dbg.tpl` as follow:
+To get the return trace, we can specify more options in `:dbg.tpl` as follow:

 ```elixir
 :dbg.tpl(Enum, :map, 2, [{:_, [], [{:return_trace}]}])